A Douro Valley day trip is an absolute must for wine lovers in Portugal. Here’s how to have the best day trip from Porto to Douro Valley!

 If the Douro Valley isn’t on your radar yet, it really needs to be.

 I don’t say this lightly, but the Douro Valley is genuinely one of the most beautiful places you can go wine tasting in the world.
-That really isn’t an overstatement – just take a look at the photos and see for yourself.
+That really isn’t an overstatement – just take a look at the photos in this post and see for yourself.

 Also, if you’re coming from Porto, a Douro Valley day trip is really quick and easy.
-There’s a reason why this is one of the top things to do in Portugal!
+It only takes and hour or so to drive before you’re surrounded by beautiful vineyards.
+I mean, there’s a reason why this is one of the top things to do in Portugal.

-Here’s just a little snippet of what it’s like wine tasting in the Douro Valley:
+Here’s just a little snippet of what it’s like wine tasting in Douro Valley:

 As I turned around I had the whole expanse of the Douro Valley before me, the cobalt-blue river snaking its way through the steep mossy-green hills for as far as the eye could see.

 Just to the left of me was an infinity pool, the bright blue water as inviting as the numerous wines that lay on the table in front of me.
 I had my eyes on the latter though.

 As we were moving from the reds onto the ports, the syrupy sweet dessert wine and what this region is famous for, the wine won out.